GMACS-project/User-manual/docs/index.md

 # Welcome {.unnumbered}

-This is the online version of "*Gmacs: mastering a stock assessment for Crustaceans species*", a user guide book __*currently under development*__ and that aims to merge and synthesize all the current and past work done by the Gmacs development team since the inception of this project.
+This is the online version of "*Gmacs: mastering a modeling framework to assess Crustacean species*", a user guide book __*currently under development*__ and that aims to merge and synthesize all the current and past work done by the Gmacs development team since the inception of this project.